ghacks Technology News

 DLLHijackAuditor, Check Programs For DLL Hijack Vulnerability

-A new Windows vulnerability was made public in the end of August, which could allow remote code execution on a computer system.
 The issue is caused by programs and applications that use insecure programming practices.
-According to various researchers at least 40 popular applications are affected by the vulnerability.
+According to various researchers at least 40 popular applications are affected by the issue.

-New users who want to read up on it can open our coverage of the issue, or Microsoft’s Security Advisory.
-Both offer a deeper explanation and workarounds for the issue.
+New users who want to read up on it can open our coverage of the issue, or Microsoft's Security Advisory.
+Both offer a deeper explanation and manual workarounds for the issue.

 The free software DLLHiJackAuditor has been designed to test software for the vulnerability.
 The portable program can audit any 32-bit Windows application.